28 December 2017

-Less than a week ago, on 22 December, the low was 40o with a high of 57o F. It was 19 degrees above normal.
-To accomplish this temperature swing it rained half an inch on December 23 and froze solid on Christmas Eve night.
+This morning (28 December 2017) it’s 3o F in Pittsburgh with a forecast high of 15o F = 20 degrees below normal.
+Less than a week ago the low was 40o with a high of 57o F. That was 19 degrees above normal.
+During this temperature swing it rained half an inch on December 23, then puddles froze solid on Christmas Eve night.
 We had black ice on Christmas Day.

 Black ice isn’t really black.
 It just looks that way because it’s such a thin, smooth coating of clear ice that the dark pavement shows through.